Deobrat Mishra is an Indian Sitar, Surbahar and a music composer. He is an exponent of the Benares Gharana school of Hindustani classical music.

 His playing style is very original and unique in the sense that he plays Benarasi Thumri on the sitar, combining it with Dhrupad and Khayal styles of singing, creating a rare new style

-Born in 1976, he represents the 11th generation of the Benares Gharana tradition.
+He represents the 11th generation of the Benares Gharana tradition.

 As a young child he studied tabla with his mother,mrs. Pramila Mishra, who was the granddaughter of the well -known tabla player Pandit Baiju Mishra of Benares.
 He started by studying vocal music with his father at the age of five and began his sitar lessons a year later.